mjkoster/interfaces/draft-ietf-core-interfaces.md

 --- abstract

 This document defines a set of Constrained RESTful Environments (CoRE) Link Format Interface Descriptions {{RFC6690}} applicable for use in constrained environments.
-These include the: Actuator, Paramter, Read-only parameter, Sensor, Batch, Linked Batch and Link List interfaces.
+These include the: Actuator, Parameter, Read-only parameter, Sensor, Batch, Linked Batch and Link List interfaces.

 The Batch, Linked Batch and Link List interfaces make use of resource collections.
 This document further describes how collections relate to interfaces.